-Site OR8 (Other Rural 8): Levett Road, Lichfield Define allocated through Policy OR1 OR8 (other Rural 8) Site area (Ha) 0.7 Aproximate dwelling yield 22 (Net 12) The site consists of 12 'Airey' Houses and associated open space, garages and infrastructure.
-Define the standard open space of the space of the standard open space of the space of t
+Site OR8 (Other Rural 8): Levett Road, Lichfield Site allocated through Policy OR1 OR8 (other Rural 8) Site area (Ha) 0.7 Approximate dwelling yield 22 (Net 12) The site consists of 12 'Airey' Houses and associated open space, garages and infrastructure.
+Other Rural 8) Marca welling yield 22 (Net 12) The site consists of 12 'Airey' Houses and associated open space, garages and infrastructure.
+Other Rural 8) Marca welling yield 20 (Net 12) The site consists of 12 'Airey' Houses and associated open space, garages and infrastructure.